DocHatty/Vulpes-Celare/README.md

 - Research and non-clinical experimentation
 - Academic publication and citation

-**Clinical use, commercial deployment, redistribution, or incorporation into revenue-generating systems requires a separate commercial license.**
+**Clinical use, commercial deployment, redistribution, or incorporation into revenue-generating systems is available under a separate commercial agreement.**

 ### Commercial & Strategic Partnerships